 The second stumbling block is even more of a challenge.
 There’s only so far we can take this with “better acting” and “better writing” – the biggest issue is integrating these aspects with the game design itself which needs to use voice more appropriately instead of relying on it to communicate anything and everything.
 Whilst dialogue and its performance should of course be as awesome as possible, it is the role it plays and the information that it is burdened to convey which seals its fate.

 Despite my criticism of Bioware/Lucas Arts’ approach in the voice abhorrence that will be Star Wars: The Old Republic, there are glimmers of hope to be found in Bioware’s other products.
 Dragon Age: Origins mesmerised me for a week over the past Christmas holiday period.
 Mrs. Kenny was working so I was able to indulge in some epic RPG action, which isn’t something I normally have the time for – I refuse to play this kind of game in small chunks and much prefer being totally engrossed.
 It was totally sweet, sitting there in my pants, refusing to wash unless absolutely necessary.
 Eating and sleeping became thoroughly irritating necessities.
 The only way I can justify this to myself is that I know the experience will eventually come to an end, and I can pick up my real life from my last save game.
 It’s for this reason that I’ve never played World of Warcraft – the idea of a never ending RPG gives me the fear.
-Looking past the fact that the Dwarves have American accents (WTF?!), some of my favourite experiences in Dragon Age were driven by its use (or lack of use) of voice.
+Looking past the fact that the Dwarves have American accents (WTF?!), some of my favourite experiences in Dragon Age were driven by its use of voice (or lack thereof).